harleypig/loginfiles/README.md

     echo "<filename> (-: $-) ($(shopt login_shell))"

+### System Information

+These tests were run in an Arch Linux environment.

 ## Startup Methods

 There are many, many ... many login methods.
 I will list them here as